MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-get-data-eventstreams.md

 #### Start from the activator item

 1. Open your activator item.
 One way to open your activator is to select **Real-Time** from the nav pane and choose an eventstream from the list.
-2. Select *Get data* from the Home tab of the ribbon
+2. Select the **Set alert** tile.
-3. Use the *Connect data source* dialog to search or browse to your eventstream.

 Once you connect your eventstream item to [!INCLUDE [fabric-activator](../includes/fabric-activator.md)], the next step is to assign your data to some objects.
 To assign your data, follow the steps described in the [Assign data to objects in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)]](activator-assign-data-objects.md) article.